thenamespace/celo-names/contracts/README.md

 3. Make your changes
 4. Add tests for new functionality
 5. Ensure all tests pass
+6. Run code formatting
-6. Submit a pull request
+7. Submit a pull request

 ## Support

-For questions or issues, please open an issue on the GitHub repository.
+For questions or issues, please open an issue on the GitHub repository or join the [Celonames support Telegram group](https://t.me/+ws37-CaE6zI5YjM6).